jackjliew/ai-openscale/getting-started.md

 - Select the **Manage** tab of your {{site.data.keyword.aios_short}} instance, and click the **Launch application** button.
 The {{site.data.keyword.aios_full}} Getting Started page opens.
 Click **Begin**.

-- For this tutorial, select the Watson Machine Learning tile and click **Next**.
+- Select the Watson Machine Learning tile and click **Next**.

-- Then select your instance from the menu and click **Next**.
+- For this tutorial, select your Watson Machine Learning instance from the menu and click **Next**.

+  You also have the option to select a different Machine Learning location; see [Specify your Watson Machine Learning instance](/docs/services/ai-openscale/connect-wml.html) for addtional information.
+  {: note}

   ![Set WML instance](images/gs-set-wml.png)